ParkerMiddleton/Multiplayer-Snake-Game/SnakeGame/README-Client.txt

 ## General Usage and Help Resources

-General information about how to use the SnakeGame and some functions the SnakeGame has.
+General information about how to use the SnakeClient and some functions the SnakeClient has.

 The goal of the game is to navigate the snake to the powerups which, when eaten, increase the lenght of the snake.
 And to avoid the colored tiles which, when hit, kill the snake -- indicated by a red circle.